 Who Do We Follow?

-In the first series of the UK series we see Jeremy Clarkson tracing his roots.
-Other notable stars that have featured on this show include Stephen Fry, David Tennant, Graham Norton, Jerry Springer, Martin Freeman and Alan Carr.
+In the first series of the UK series, we see Jeremy Clarkson tracing his roots.
+Other notable stars that have been featured on this show include Stephen Fry, David Tennant, Graham Norton, Jerry Springer, Martin Freeman, and Alan Carr.

 The most recent show includes music sensation Cheryl and Lord of the Rings wizard Sir Ian McKellen.

-The US show is no different to its UK counterpart as it has contained many stars who are very familiar to us. these include Sarah Jessica Parker, Rosie O’Donnell, Martin Sheen, Jim Parsons, Kelsey Grammer, J.K.
-Rowling and Chris Noth.
+The US show is no different from its UK counterpart as it has contained many stars who are very familiar to us. these include Sarah Jessica Parker, Rosie O’Donnell, Martin Sheen, Jim Parsons, Kelsey Grammer, J.K.
+Rowling, and Chris Noth.